omar-labana/textface-scrapper/README.md

       face_tag.attributes['data-clipboard-text'].value
   end
 ```
-Finally each time you want a new text face run:
+Finally, each time you want a new text face run:
 ```
 $ faces.generate_face
 ```